szczyglis-dev/py-gpt/docs/source/plugins_list.rst

 - ``Prompt`` *prompt*

-Prompt used for vision mode.
+The prompt used for vision mode.
 It will append or replace current system prompt when using vision model.

 - ``Replace prompt`` *replace_prompt*